 8. Maximise light by strategically spacing light fittings

-For more tips on how to lighten a dark hallway check out our guide.
+Then, for more tips on how to lighten a dark hallway take a look at our specialist guide.

 9. Choose a steel finish for a vintage feel

 If your style is more vintage, opt for a light fitting with a simple silhouette.
 A caged-effect steel finish is a great option if you're looking for a statement piece that suits a hardier aesthetic.

 10. Consider a table lamp for a softer finish

 If you don't like the idea of statement hallway lighting or want to create a more inviting atmosphere in your hallway, a subtle lampshade that blends into the rest of your scheme is a great alternative.
 Position on a console table and couple with photo frames or house plants.

 We love this on-trend Concrete Table Lamp from Cox & Cox.